imagej/imagej.github.io/pages/Development_Lifecycle.md

 ## Phase 4: Managed

 For core projects, there is an intermediate layer tying User-facing and Developer-facing components together: the [Bill of Materials](BOM "wikilink") (BOM).
-To ensure users and developers see the same functionality, components should only be uploaded to the core update sites when their version is also updated in the {% include github org='scijava' repo='pom-scijava' label='pom-scijava' %} BOM.
+To ensure users and developers see the same functionality, components should only be uploaded to the core update sites when their version is also updated in the {% include github org='scijava ' repo='pom-scijava ' label='pom-scijava ' %} BOM.

-To update the version of your component listed in the {% include github org='scijava' repo='pom-scijava' label='pom-scijava' %} BOM, you should follow the [External developer](#Phase_1:_In_development "wikilink") instructions for contributing to {% include github org='scijava' repo='pom-scijava' label='pom-scijava' %}.
+To update the version of your component listed in the {% include github org='scijava ' repo='pom-scijava ' label='pom-scijava ' %} BOM, you should follow the [External developer](#Phase_1:_In_development "wikilink") instructions for contributing to {% include github org='scijava ' repo='pom-scijava ' label='pom-scijava ' %}.
 By [submitting a pull request](https://help.github.com/articles/using-pull-requests/) that simply modifies the managed version of your component, you will signal to the core SciJava developers that your project is ready for upload.
-For example, {% include github org='scijava' repo='pom-scijava' pr='40' label='this PR' %} updates the managed version of [Bio-Formats](Bio-Formats "wikilink") to 5.5.0.
+For example, {% include github org='scijava ' repo='pom-scijava ' pr='40 ' label='this PR ' %} updates the managed version of [Bio-Formats](Bio-Formats "wikilink") to 5.5.0.

 ## Phase 5: Uploaded

-{% include box title='What are ImageJ update sites?' width='30%' float='right' text='ImageJ [update sites](update_sites "wikilink") are what ImageJ actually queries to download updates.
+{% include box title='What are ImageJ update sites? ' width='30% ' float='right ' text='ImageJ [update sites](update_sites "wikilink") are what ImageJ actually queries to download updates.
 These update sites are versioned, but do not rely on other tools (e.g., [Git](Git "wikilink") or [Maven](Maven "wikilink")) in order to function.
 Rather, component developers upload new versions of their component(s) using the [ImageJ Updater](ImageJ_Updater "wikilink"), which makes them available to end users.
-Typically, update sites are available as web sites via HTTP, with uploads functioning via [WebDAV](https://github.com/imagej/imagej-plugins-uploader-webdav) or [SSH/SFTP/SCP](https://github.com/imagej/imagej-plugins-uploader-ssh) .' %} Deploying to the Maven repository creates a stable release artifact of a software component usable by other developers.
+Typically, update sites are available as web sites via HTTP, with uploads functioning via [WebDAV](https://github.com/imagej/imagej-plugins-uploader-webdav) or [SSH/SFTP/SCP](https://github.com/imagej/imagej-plugins-uploader-ssh) . ' %} Deploying to the Maven repository creates a stable release artifact of a software component usable by other developers.
 But for ImageJ-related components, that alone does not put it into the hands of users.
 To do that, the component must then be *uploaded* to an ImageJ [update site](update_site "wikilink").

 ### ImageJ and Fiji update sites

-  - The core ImageJ update site reflects the state of the newest {% include github org='imagej' repo='imagej' label='net.imagej:imagej' %} release.
+  - The core ImageJ update site reflects the state of the newest {% include github org='imagej ' repo='imagej ' label='net.imagej:imagej ' %} release.
-  - The core Fiji update site reflects the state of the newest {% include github org='fiji' repo='fiji' label='sc.fiji:fiji' %} release.
+  - The core Fiji update site reflects the state of the newest {% include github org='fiji ' repo='fiji ' label='sc.fiji:fiji ' %} release.
   - Actually, for the moment, both of the above statements are untrue, but they represent the direction we are heading.
 Right now, core components of both ImageJ and Fiji are distributed manually via the Java-8 update site.
 See the [Java 8](Java_8 "wikilink") page for details.

 ### External update sites